Classic Timeline: 1 | 2, 3, 4/F/Final

-- True Companions: No one is ever left behind, if it can be helped.
+- True Companions: Not one of their own is ever left behind, if it can be helped.

 The lifetime partner of Sanger Zonvolt, Elzam von Branstein is the Aloof Big Brother of Raidiese F. Branstein.
 He hails from the esteemed Branstein family, Happily Married and a Supreme Chef.
 Elzam debuts in Original Generation, but it's filled with a Good Bad Bug: due to programming errors, priority for his Leitmotif was given the highest, thus it always overrides any song, even the Final Boss.
 Banpresto took it as a Running Gag and incorporated this "bug" into subsequent games.
 Although Elzam's one of the headlining generals of the "Divine Crusaders", with the death of Bian Zoldark, he secretly aids the Earth Federation Army to fight against the invading ""Aerogaters".
 Following the end of the "L5 Campaign", the Earth Federation Army's offensive at defeating the Aerogaters, he and his crew of the battleship Kurogane vanishes.